What is aortic stenosis?

-- Chest radiographs (X-rays) may look normal early in the course of disease, or in cats that are only mildly affected.
+- Chest radiographs (X-rays) may look normal early in the course of disease, or in dogs that are only mildly affected.
 In more severe cases, however, radiographs often show enlargement of the left side of the heart and a visible bulge of the aorta.

 - Echocardiology is the most sensitive test for diagnosing aortic stenosis.
 On echocardiogram, a fibrous band of tissue can often be seen at the aortic valve.
 Color-flow Doppler (a test that assesses the motion of the blood in the heart) can be used to observe turbulent blood flow through that region of the heart.

 Routine laboratory tests (complete blood cell count, serum biochemistry, and urinalysis) will often be performed to assess your dog’s overall health.
 These tests are normal in most affected dogs, though mild changes may sometimes be observed.
 Having baseline laboratory values will allow your veterinarian to monitor your dog, especially if medications must be used.

 In mild cases of aortic stenosis, treatment is typically not required.
 Your dog may be closely monitored for signs of disease progression, but medication is not typically needed.

 In moderate to severe cases, long-term medication may be required.
 Beta blockers can be used to slow the heart rate, allowing the heart to work more efficiently.
 In some cases, hospitalization may be required for the initial stabilization of clinical signs associated with aortic stenosis.